dylanwooters/typescript-rest-fireauth/README.md

   }
   ```

 (NOTE: the `Decode` decorator, below, is currently only working for GET endpoints, due to a typescript-rest limitation.
-I hope to have POST requests working soon.)
+I hope to have other requests types working soon in a future release.)

 Optional: Add the `Decode` decorator to a controller method argument, which will be loaded with the [decoded Firebase ID token](https://firebase.google.com/docs/reference/admin/node/admin.auth.DecodedIdToken).
 Note that this argument should be the last, after any `PathParam` arguments.